ommore86/Twitter-Clone/README.md

 # Twitter Clone
 Welcome to the Twitter Clone!
-This website created using Tailwind CSS showcases Frontend skills by Tailwind CSS.
+This website created using Tailwind CSS showcases Frontend skills implemented using Tailwind CSS.

 ![Twitter Clone Image](twitter.png)